john-science/mazelib/docs/MAZE_GEN_ALGOS.md

 ###### The Algorithm

 1. Choose an arbitrary cell from the grid, and add it to some (initially empty) set visited nodes (V).
-2. Randomly select a wall from the grid, that connects a cell in V with another cell not in V.
+2. Randomly select a wall from the grid that connects a cell in V with another cell not in V.
 3. Add that wall to the Minimal Spanning Tree (MST), and the edge’s other cell to V.
 4. Repeat steps 2 and 3 until V includes every cell in G.